stryd/efulfillmentshop-go/docs/SaleApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiPutSaleItemRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiPutSaleRequest struct via the builder pattern

 Name | Type | Description  | Notes